-What is the Expected Value (EV)?
+What is the Expected Value in Statistics?

 Expected value is a mathematical calculation that finds the anticipated value of an investment or a product on the basis of various possibilities that are taken into consideration, like the change in the value from time to time and the time period for which the price is being considered.
-The Expected Value can be calculated using the outcomes and the likelihood of these outcomes to occur.
+It can be calculated using the outcomes and the likelihood of these outcomes to occur.
 It facilitates an investor to zero-in on an investment that would reap the maximum benefits.

 The formula for expected value is simple as it could be, the probability distribution is multiplied by the outcomes and all total is added to arrive at the expected value.